LibreLingo/course-ci/README.md

 # course-ci
-A GitHub action that automated parts of the development of LibreLingo courses
+A GitHub action that automates parts of the development of LibreLingo courses